GGEMS/ggems/docs/Sphinx/v1.0/source/processes_cuts.rst

 Range Cuts
 ==========

-In GGEMS, the cuts are defined for each particle in distance unit in all navigator or a specific navigator.
-During the GGEMS initialization the cuts are converted in energy for each defined material.
+The cuts are defined for each particle in distance unit in all navigator or a specific navigator.
+During the GGEMS initialization the cuts are converted in energy for each defined material in navigator.
 If the particle energy is below the cut, then the particle is killed and the energy locally deposited.
 By default the cuts are 1 micron.

 .. code-block:: python